KPMG LLP Helps Fortune 500 Navigate Trade Disruption with AI-Powered Tariff Modeler

-- 100+ Fortune 500 clients, including Qualcomm, leverage KPMG AI-powered tariff tool for real-time trade policy scenario planning
+100+ Fortune 500 clients leverage KPMG AI-powered tariff tool for real-time trade policy scenario planning

 The big picture: As companies of all sizes grapple with navigating an increasingly complex trade and tariff landscape, wrangling trade data and extracting real-time insights has become more critical than ever before.